 Hire skies and go for a long walk

 Cross country skis are an obvious option for anyone with a little ski experience.
 They can be hired – again – in the tourist information.
-There is a floodlit ski track around the city where you can try your luck.
+There is a floodlit ski track around the city where you can try your luck, including the Folkeparken forest area in the immediate vicinity of the city.
+This is also a Northern Lights opportunity.
 More experienced skiers go to Kvæfjordeidet, a hilly upland area west of Harstad.
 Here there are marked trails everywhere, and since there is no electric lighting here, it’s dark everywhere.
 Still, there are plenty of MILs (Men In Lycra) around, so you’re not left completely alone in the wilderness.

 Rent a car if the weather is difficult